uccser/cs-field-guide/docs/source/author/writing_guide.rst

   Here's a line for us to start with.

-  This line is separated from the one above by two newlines, so it will be a *separate paragraph*.
+  This line is separated from the one above by two newlines in the markdown file, so it will be a **separate paragraph**

-  This line is also a separate paragraph, but...
+  This line is also a separate paragraph.
-  This line is only separated by a single newline, so it's a separate line in the *same paragraph*.
+  However, *this* line is only separated by a single newline in the markdown file, so it's a new sentence that will appear **on the same line** as the previous one.

+  When writing markdown, new sentences belonging to the same paragraph should be started on a new line for clarity.
+  An exception is for really small sentences like this:
+  Is it one? two? three?

 .. raw:: html
   :file: ../_static/html_snippets/markdown_example_line_break.html